Musée Mécanique: Musée Mécanique today

 The Musée Mécanique is a for-profit museum owned and managed by Dan Zelinsky.
 The machines require constant maintenance, and some have undergone major restorations.
 More than 100,000 visitors a year visit the museum.
 Admittance is free, but visitors must pay to use each game.
 In 2011 U.S. News & World Report called the Musée Mécanique one of the top three "Things to Do in San Francisco".
 SF Weekly called it the "Best Old-School Arcade" for 2011.

 The collection was threatened on May 23, 2020, when a fire broke out at four A.M. on Fisherman's Wharf.
 It destroyed a warehouse, but was extinguished before it reached the museum.

 Collection

 The museum has a collection of over 300 mechanical games and amusement devices including music boxes, coin-operated fortune tellers, Mutoscopes, video games, love testers, player pianos, peep shows, photo booths, dioramas, and pinball machines.
 It displays about 200 of them at their current location.

 The museum has many rare and historical pieces.
+The oldest is a Praxinoscope, built in 1884.
 A large diorama of a traveling carnival with a Ferris wheel and other rides occupies its center.
 It also owns what is believed to be the only steam-powered motorcycle in the world, built in Sacramento, in 1912.
 The Royal Court diorama features couples ballroom dancing and was featured in the Panama–Pacific International Exposition.
 Laffing Sal, which has been described as "famously creepy", is a 6-foot-tall laughing automaton.
 The museum also owns a collection of machines made of toothpicks by prisoners at San Quentin.